A Guide to Better Fitting Dress Shirts

 The seam where the sleeve attaches to the body of a fitted dress shirt should hit close to the top of your shoulders.
 Mass brands tend to cut their shirts too large (to fit more people, of course), and so you'll often see the seam sliding down onto the arm.

 Collar size is measured in inches from buttonhole to button when laid flat.
 The range is often between 14" and 18" (think “pencil neck" and “linebacker," respectively).
 You should be able to button the collar easily with room for two fingers to fit—any more and it's too loose, any less and it's too tight.
 Note that the collar size can be a bit smaller/larger than your true size if you rarely wear ties or button the top button of your shirts.
 In other words, don't sweat the collar size if you're not going to be using the top button.
+Here's a deeper dive into how a collar should fit.

 The best dress shirts fit comfortably around the chest, under the armpits, and across the upper back, giving you a full range of motion.
 A fitted shirt will feel snug, but not too tight.
 Your chest should "fill out" the shirt in a way where your body is discernible under the fabric.
 Note: If the buttons pull when you're standing still with your arms down, it's too tight.